Yoctol/bottender/docs/the-basics-console-mode.md

 ## Introduction

-The console mode is a productivity feature shipped with Bottender.
+Console mode is a productivity feature shipped with Bottender.
 It speeds up bot development iteration by running bots in the console.
-Comparing with testing your bots fully on the existing messaging platforms (e.g., Messenger, LINE), we recommend building, testing, and debugging part of your bots in the console mode.
+Comparing with testing your bots fully on existing messaging platforms (e.g., Messenger, LINE), we recommend building, testing, and debugging part of your bots in console mode.

-## Running in the Console Mode
+## Running in Console Mode

 In Bottender applications that created by Create Bottender App, you can provide the `--console` option from npm scripts to the underlying start/dev commands: